Do you live... in a radon zone?

 If so, you may have just crossed over into … The Radon Zone.

-OK, so it sounds a little melodramatic, but that’s what happens when you try to tailor information about radon in the style of Rod Serling.
+OK, it sounds a little melodramatic, but that’s what happens when you tailor information about radon in the style of Rod Serling, creator and narrator of the classic fantasy science fiction horror series “The Twilight Zone.”

 Nationally, according to the Environmental Protection Agency, 1 in 15 homes have high levels of radon.